rschristopher/ischristtrue.com/src/modern-views/millennialism.md

     how can anyone enter a strong man’s house and steal his possessions, unless he first ties up the strong man?
 Then he can plunder his house.

+!!! quote "Genesis 3:15"
+    And I will put enmity between thee and the woman, and between thy seed and her seed; it shall bruise thy head, and thou shalt bruise his heel.

 !!! quote "Daniel 7:11-12"
     I beheld then because of the voice of the great words which the horn spake: I beheld even till the beast was slain, and his body destroyed, and given to the burning flame.
 As concerning the rest of the beasts, they had their dominion taken away: yet their lives were prolonged for a season and time.